DiRAC-benchmarks/DiRAC3-testsuite/README.md

 ## Additional configuration for Archer Cray XC30

-The benchmarks have been tested on the [Archer UK National Supercomputing Service](http://www.archer.ac.uk/) using the modules given in `modules/modules.archer`.
+The benchmarks have been tested on the [Archer UK National Supercomputing Service](http://www.archer.ac.uk/) using Intel and GNU compilers.
+The modules used are given in `modules/modules.archer.intel` and `modules/modules.archer.gcc` respectively.
 The following additional configurations were necessary:

 * The ```/home``` filesystem is not available on the compute nodes; we recommended building from source in ```/work```.

-* With Intel compilers, set ```CRAYPE_LINK_TYPE=dynamic``` when calling cmake and make.
+* To link with shared libraries, set `CRAYPE_LINK_TYPE=dynamic` when calling cmake and make.

 * Archer's HDF5 module does not have the ```h5cc``` and ```h5pcc``` scripts required by Swift.
 A workaround is to create both scripts in ```PATH``` with the following body: